Zerobeings/learn/README.md

 ### My Listings Panel

-The my listings panel contains a view of all the NFTs listed by the connected wallet.
+The My Listings panel contains a view of all the NFTs listed by the connected wallet.

 <p align="center" width="100%">
     <img width="100%" src="images/mylistingspanel.png">